METHODOLOGY

 How we score

 Scores are editorial assessments based on our curation framework, not algorithmic predictions.
 We rarely publish below 4.
 Anything that low would not be curated.
-We reserve 10 for no-brainers and expect to publish one or two per year.
+We reserve 10 for the rare listing that clears every test, and expect to publish one or two per year.

 How we estimate remodels